For details about how I compiled the list and to view numbers 185 – 81, scroll to the bottom of the page.

 75. Rock It (Prime Jive) (Taylor), The Game, 1980

-After his relatively sub-standard contributions to Jazz, Roger hit a real purple patch (he must have been writing and recording his solo album at much the same time).
+After his relatively sub-standard contributions to Jazz, Roger hit a real purple patch (he must have been writing and recording his excellent first solo album, Fun In Space, at much the same time).
 Rock It is (as the title suggests) a straightforward, no-nonsense rock song, but it benefits immensely from Mack’s production.
 It sounded even better live (on the rare occasions it was played).
 The rising synth from about 3:56 sounds like the drone used at the start of their live shows at the time.
 Best moment: the extended musical break from “We want some prime jive…” at roughly 3:06.

 74. Las Palabros De Amor (The Words Of Love) (May), Hot Space, 1982